MIDL-Conference/midl-website/pages/young-researchers-board.md

 # MIDL Young Researcher Board

-## About the Young Researcher Board

-We are excited to announce the formation of the MIDL Young Researcher Board!
-This initiative is aimed at strengthening the voice and addressing the interests of young researchers within our society and foundation.

-The Young Researcher Board will represent the interests of young researchers within the MIDL community.
-It will also organize online events that are particularly relevant to young researchers and stimulate their active involvement in the MIDL society.

 ## Announcement

 We are excited to invite applications to join the MIDL Young Researcher Board!